dfki-ric-underactuated-lab/acromonk/trajectory_optimization/direct_collocation/README.md

 </div>

-## ACroMonk's Configuration for Atomic Behavior
+## AcroMonk's Configuration for Atomic Behaviors
 The unique gripper design offers a large region of attraction, shown in orange color, for grasping a target bar and a well defined pivot point for the swing maneuvers.
 <div align="center">
 <img width="500" src="../../images/2d-arm-acrm-coordinate_v2.png" />